aplteam/Cider/mkdocs/docs/index.md

 -   the files you make it from
 -   any imported packages needed

-Cider manages projects written in Dyalog APL (with APL source kept as text files) and with packages imported from [Tatin](https://tatin.dev), the APL community’s package manager.
+Cider manages projects written in Dyalog APL (with APL source kept as text files) and with imported [Tatin](https://tatin.dev) or [NuGet](https://learn.microsoft.com/en-us/nuget/what-is-nuget) packages.

 ## Using Cider

-You use Cider through its user commands.
+You use Cider through its [user commands](user-commands.md).

 You identify your project folder (where you keep your APL source files) and any packages your project uses.
 When you open your project, Cider builds everything in namespaces in the session workspace.
 (Code is not stored in saved workspaces.)